-- Offer multiple service platforms (e.g. online portal, phone) to accommodate ATT requests from different users (i.e. those who are not able to use online services) - Provide sufficient human and financial resources to the Chief Firearms Officer (CFO) offices to minimize 'service times' by making services available during evenings and weekends when demand for ATTs is high - o If Bill C-71 becomes law, what are the current projected wait times for receiving an ATT for gunsmith, gun show, and crossing a border? - What conversations has government had with CFO offices about capacity changes required to accommodate these proposed changes and keep service times to a minimum?
+- Offer multiple service platforms (e.g. online portal) to accommodate ATT requests from different users (i.e. those who are not able to use online services) - Provide sufficient human and financial resources to CFO offices to minimize 'service times' by making services available during evenings and weekends when demand for ATTs is high

+- o If Bill C-71 becomes law, what are the current projected wait times for receiving an ATT for gunsmith, gun show, and crossing a border? - What conversations has government had with CFO offices about capacity changes required to accommodate these proposed changes and keep service times to a minimum?